ScrutiNews/proposal/Scrutinews Proposal/appendix-I-project-rewards-tool.md

 The below is just one possibility on how to go about implementing this project.
 Better suggestions are welcome.

 1. Create the Ethereum Smart Contracts
-   - Create the main token contract, exposing methods to do 'Accounts Payble' functionality (invoicing, invoice approvals, remittences)
+   - Create the main token contract, using [ERC20 Standards](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20.md) exposing methods to do 'Accounts Payble' functionality (invoice submission, invoice approvals, remittences)
    - Once the Smart Contracts are up and running, we could start using them for this 'Projects Rewards Tool' project by interacting with the contracts via the [Ethereum Mist Wallet](https://github.com/ethereum/mist/releases), [MetaMask](https://metamask.io/), or simply through an [Ethereum GETH Command Line Console](https://github.com/ethereum/go-ethereum/wiki/Command-Line-Options)
    - The Ethereum Smart Contracts can be built using [Solidity](https://solidity.readthedocs.io/en/develop/), [YouTube Tutorial](https://www.youtube.com/channel/UCaWes1eWQ9TbzA695gl_PtA)
    - The Smart Contracts can be built and tested using [Truffle Framework](http://truffleframework.com/) and [Remix IDE](https://remix.ethereum.org/)
    - For many, this will be their first time working with Ethereum Smart Contracts.
-We will inevitably run into problems, but this will help us to learn, refine and iprove
+We will inevitably run into problems, but this will help us to learn, refine and improve
+   - One important thing to learn would be the likely cost of Ethereum Gas to record and manage transactions as we scale (see [Gas Price](https://etherscan.io/chart/gasprice) and [Gas Station Calculators](https://ethgasstation.info/).
-1. Next, we could build a fancy UI to interface with the Smart Contracts
+1. Next, we could build a fancy front-end User Interface (UI) to interface with the Smart Contracts
-   - Next Bullet
+   - Should we use the [Truffle Framework](http://truffleframework.com/) or build our own using a more traditional technical stack combined with the [Web3.js](https://github.com/ethereum/web3.js/) JavaScript API tool?
+   - The fancy UI will make it easy for people to manage invoice submission, approvals and remittences, as well as interrogation of the Etherium blockachain to do things like view balances and transactions history.
+It wall also manage user login/authentication and roles, as well as providing customisable guideline information and configuration options.
-1. Tinker with other Smart Contracts to evaluate whether Ethereum is the most suitale for our needs
+1. Tinker with other Smart Contract Platforms to evaluate whether Ethereum is the most suitale for our needs
-   - Next Bullet
+   - For Micro-Payments, maybe something like [IOTA](https://iota.org/) or [NANO/Raiblocks](https://raiblocks.net/) would serve us better, or perhaps we should look at [NEO](https://neo.org/) where Smart Contracts can be written in any language?
+While Ethereum is the most mature and wildly used Blockchain platform, there are a number of platforms to consider.

+#### Contibutors & Legals:
+Some kind of legal document/agreement would need to be created to ensure our mutual obligations are contracturally understood and agreed.
+Perhaps the signing of agreements can also be done via Smart Contracts?

 ## Lower level Requirements, Deails, Thoughts, Questions: